OpenSecuritySummit/oss2019/content/tracks/Mobile/working-sessions/mstg-restructuring.md

 ## What

-Join us to restructure the basic-testing and reverse-engineering chapters in a way that they are easily mappable.
+Join us in a 2-day sprint to restructure the basic-testing and reverse-engineering chapters in a way that they are easily mappable.
 We want to be able to restructure the MSTG and connect it to the MASVS in a better way during the first 2 days in order to make the chapters more accessible.

 This session focus on the following topics (and their corresponding chapters from the [MSTG](https://github.com/OWASP/owasp-mstg)):